Christochi/Vault-API-Implementation/README.md

 # Terraform-Vault-Setup

 ## How To Run This Project:
-You can run this project in 2 ways.
-If you prefer to use docker, follow step 1.
-Step 2 requires you to download hashicorp vault and terraform to your local machine:
-- run `docker pull christochi/vault-docker` in your terminal to pull the image with all the necessary code files and dependencies like Hashicorp Vault and Golang installed and configured in it, and then follow the steps in [Setup](#setup-1)
 - Go to [Requirement](#requirement) and then follow the steps in [Setup](#setup-1)

 ## Description